aunkrig/no-template/README.md

   <ul>
     <li style="padding:3px">
       Literal text (which maps to Java string literals) must be enclosed in quotes, and some characters must (as you all know) be escaped with backslashes.
-This is particularly annoying for tag attributes
+This is particularly annoying for double quotes
 ```java
       l(
 "    Look &lt;a href=\"" + href + "\">here&lt;/a>".